HaiboLi99/HaiboLi99.github.io/_pages/home.md

 ### Research

 I work on applied and computational mathematics.
-My research centers around utilizing mathematical modeling and computational techniques to address challenging problems in scientific computing and data science.
+My research aims to build mathematical theory and design efficient algorithms for real-world challenges in science, engineering, and beyond.
 The research topics mainly include:
-* Inverse problems, Regularization
+* Inverse problems
-* Numerical linear algebra, Matrix analysis and computation
+* Numerical linear algebra
 * Scientific machine learning

 I am always open to collaboration with researchers in mathematics, statistics, artificial intelligence, and related areas.
-For any discussions, please feel free to reach out to me.
+For any discussions, please feel free to reach out to me by <a href="mailto:haibolee1729@gmail.com" target="_blank" style="text-decoration: underline;">haibolee1729@gmail.com</a>.
 <br/>